Nexmo/station/_documentation/en/voice/voice-api/guides/asr.md

 ### Event Payload Example

-Once the NCCO `input` action is completed, the input callback will be sent similar to DTMF input action:
+Once the NCCO `input` action is completed, the input callback will be sent:

 ```json
 {